vortex314/esp_mqtt/README.md

 https://docs.google.com/document/d/1fxgZ6O5Crq3wHmV1OV_fEfGh67ktuzFFL1c-V1uz-TM/pub

-# Limero Local Positioning System
-The lpos system is based on EBos and uses an ESP8266 and DWM1000 to send local positioning information to a central mqtt server.
-It uses two way ranging technique - TWR.

-The device tags send regularly or on request their beacon signal to the anchor.
-In a poll-response-final message exchange the time of flight is determined and converted to meters.
-The purpose is that through trilateration the position of device on a plane is measured.

-## Schematic
-The schematic is made around a standard connector ( my own ), so I can always cut the board and re-use the parts.
-As I expected issues with ESP8266, it was a safe bet.
-The connector also makes it possible to connect to other boards.
-As long as they follow the same interface.

-## Board
-Order here :

-## TODO
-- Make it configurable via serial port & mqtt and store in flash.
-- Make address , baud rate configurable, coordinates
-- Test in outdoors max distance measurements
+The target is to create a very modular local positioning system which is easy to deploy and integrate.
+The tag measures the distance towards different anchors by measuring the time of flight for an electro magnetic wave

+The modules are using a DWM1000 and an ESP8266.
+The ESP8266 is driving the DWM1000 and sending the results through the use of MQTT to a MQTT broker where any host can subscribe.
+The host needs to do the trilateration calculation , using the known positions of the anchors.

+The tag will auto-discover the anchors as each anchor sends out on a regular base their existence.

+The cost of this system is low compared with some commercial products :
-- Publish article
+    - ESP8266 no
-- Pictures and movie
-- Some math to calculate X/Y pos : (x-x1)^2 + (y-y1)^2 = R^2

 ## Challenges
 The following investigations tooks weeks to complete and make it work.